-The Court may require the parties to participate in a Mandatory Settlement Conference before a long cause matter or trial is set or heard.
-Absent a written court order allowing a party to appear by telephone, both parties and their counsel of record shall personally attend the Mandatory Settlement Conference.
+The Court may require the parties to participate in a Mandatory Settlement Conference before a long-cause matter or trial is set or heard.
+Absent a written court order allowing a party to appear remotely, both parties and their counsel of record shall personally attend the Mandatory Settlement Conference.
 Failure to comply may result in monetary sanctions, issues sanctions, or both.
-A Mandatory Settlement Conference may be continued by the Court for good cause, either sua sponte, upon a timely, properly noticed motion, or upon a stipulated request.
+A Mandatory Settlement Conference may be continued by the Court for good cause, either on its own motion, upon a timely, properly noticed motion, or upon a stipulated request.